Talking Craft with Sherry Morris

 I’m looking forward to reading for the 2020 National Flash Fiction Day Anthology alongside guest editor Sophie van Llewyn.
 Anthology and microfiction submissions open in mid-December and despite our name, we welcome submissions from anywhere in the world. https://nationalflashfictionday.co.uk/

 Finally, I’m always on the lookout for ways to give something back to the writing community, and have been exploring different ways to work with other writers in person.
-In addition to the Words Worth Writing retreat in March, I’m looking forward to the workshops and sessions I’ll be presenting at Swanwick Writers’ Summer School in Derbyshire https://www.swanwickwritersschool.org.uk/ and the Flash Fiction Festival in Bristol. https://www.flashfictionfestival.com/
+I’m looking forward to the workshops and sessions I’ll be presenting at Swanwick Writers’ Summer School in Derbyshire https://www.swanwickwritersschool.org.uk/ and the Flash Fiction Festival in Bristol. https://www.flashfictionfestival.com/

 Ingrid Jendrzejewski currently serves as Editor in Chief of FlashBack Fiction, is an editor at Flash Flood, and a flash editor at JMWW.
 She also co-directs National Flash Fiction Day (UK).
 In her free time (!), she runs workshops on editing, prose poetry and hybrid forms, and is happy to speak on a variety of topics relating to writing and editing.